Showing posts with label Book Reviews. Show all posts

 Buy the Book

-Today, I have a young adult novel with a magical realism theme to share!
-I enjoy reading young adult books--especially those with unique concepts.
-Learn about The Web of Time and author Flavia Brunetti, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have a mystery thriller in our book review feature spot!
+Learn about Serves You Right and author Orion Gregory, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.